 According to Emarketer.com, last year’s U.S. programmatic digital display ad spend reached $22.10 billion.
 Mobile drove the growth of programmatic ad spending, representing 69% of all programmatic digital display ad spending media buying.
 This growth in mobile pushed the total spend on digital advertising to a record high, and drove advertisers toward running more ads in the mobile space.
 While the ads and spend continue to increase, so do capabilities for mobile networks.

-There are many advantages of running on mobile ad networks.
+There are many advantages of running on programmatic ad networks.
 Not only do these networks provide the ability to reach consumers on-the-go, but they also improve upon measurement and attribution.
 Many mobile ad networks can provide exact targeting and retargeting based on user profiles built through cookies.
 In-app mobile ads perform much better than mobile web ads, and ad spend will likely follow performance and usage (via Business Insider).
 Mobile click-through rates are also generally high, compared to desktop advertising.

 The shift toward mobile advertising also leads to the ability to roll out and link sequential messaging across multiple screens, depending on a user’s particular journey.
 Linking allows advertisers to target across multiple devices and measure whether an ad on a mobile device or tablet drove an in-store sale.
 According to CrossWise.com, “By adding the data known about a consumer from her PC Web activity to her mobile device profile, advertisers can target the same consumer via her mobile devices much more effectively.”
 These insights are particularly helpful for those in the automotive, retail, and travel industries, where a lot of these in-store transactions happen in the real world.